 Benefits – Flexibility, Precision, & Easy Installation

-• Flexibility – Easily manoeuvred into tight spaces or irregular shapes
+Flexibility – Rubber strips can be easily manoeuvred into tight spaces or irregular shapes, offering more precision than large sheets.

-• Precision – Ideal for sealing gaps, joining surfaces, or creating a defined barrier
+Precision – They are ideal for sealing gaps, joining surfaces, or creating defined barriers where sheets would be too large or cumbersome.

 Common Uses in Sealing, Insulation & Flooring

-• Sealing doors, windows, and hatches against air, dust, and water ingress
+Sealing doors, windows, and hatches to prevent air, dust, and water ingress

 Rubber Sheets vs Rubber Strips – Key Differences